Pythoniha/Online-Medical-Assistans/README.md

 3. Specialized doctoring of physicians
 4. Automatic classification of physicians in different specialties
 5. Specialized patient monitoring 6.
 Drug information bank
-7. Intelligent analysis of generic drugs with generic
+7. Intelligent analysis of generic drugs with generic (AI)
-8. Intelligent drug analysis Generic with herbal medicines
+8. Intelligent drug analysis Generic with herbal medicines (AI)
-9. Intelligent analysis of medical tests only from the test and analysis sheet
+9. Intelligent analysis of medical tests only from the test and analysis sheet (_ORC_)
 10. Disease information bank
-11. Analysis of the proposed drugs according to tests
+11. Analysis of the proposed drugs according to tests ( Deep Neural Network )
-12. Intelligent diagnosis of diseases using test results and symptoms Clinical
+12. Intelligent diagnosis of diseases using test results and symptoms Clinical (Deep Learning)